 On a hot summer day, there's nothing like this Watermelon Mint Lemonade!
 It's refreshing, delicious, easy and make-ahead.

-A couple weeks ago, I took my granddaughter Annie, to Chick-fil-A for lunch.
+A couple of weeks ago, I took my granddaughter Annie, to Chick-fil-A for lunch.
 I was scanning the menu and my eyes stopped at Watermelon Mint Lemonade.
-Maybe it’s been on the menu for a long time but, not being a frequent fast food consumer, it was the first time I’d noticed it.
+Maybe it's been on the menu for a long time but, not being a frequent fast-food consumer, it was the first time I'd noticed it.

 "Annie, would you like to try the Watermelon Mint Lemonade?"
 I thought she might think it was a strange combination, but she didn't hesitate for a minute.
 "Sure!" she replied.

 When our food arrived I was curious and asked if I could try a sip of her drink.
 Oh my goodness!
 I loved it and so did Annie.
 I knew right away I was going to have to figure out how to make this wonderfully refreshing drink.